wentaizhao/Wordle-Bot/README.md

 Search `cmd` in the Windows search bar.
 In the command prompt enter `pip install selenium`

 ### 3. Download ChromeDriver for your system
 Go to https://chromedriver.chromium.org/downloads.
 Once downloaded, extract the file named `chromedriver.exe`.
-Move it somewhere safe.
+Move it to somewhere safe.

 ### 4. Set ChromeDriver path
 Copy the path of `chromedriver.exe` (e.g. `C:\username\projects\chromedriver.exe`).
 Right click `constants.py` >>> Open with >>> Notepad.
 Replace the text with the path where indicated.
 Save `constants.py` and close.